Phill Niblock: Career

 Niblock's first musical compositions date from 1968.
-Unusually, even among the avant-garde composers of his generation, he has no formal musical training.
-He cites the musical activities of New York in the 1960s (and occasional memorable performances, such as the premiere of Morton Feldman's Durations pieces) as a stimulus.
-All his compositions are worked out intuitively rather than systematically.
+Unusually, even among the avant-garde composers of his generation, he had no formal musical training.
+He cited the musical activities of New York in the 1960s (and occasional memorable performances, such as the premiere of Morton Feldman's Durations pieces) as a stimulus.
+All of his compositions were worked out intuitively rather than systematically.
 His early works were all done with tape, overdubbing unprocessed recordings of precisely tuned long tones played on traditional instruments in four, eight, or sixteen tracks.
 Since the late 1990s his music has been created with computer technology, notably with Pro Tools on a Macintosh computer.
 His later works are correspondingly more dense in texture, sometimes involving as many as forty tracks.

-Niblock has also made a number of films and videos, including several in a series titled The Movement of People Working.
-Filmed primarily in rural environments in many countries and regions of the world (China, Brazil, Portugal, Lesotho, Puerto Rico, Hong Kong, the Arctic, Mexico, Hungary, the Adirondacks, Peru), the films look at everyday work, frequently agrarian or marine labor.
-These films are remarkable for their stark realism, consistent use of long takes, limited camera movement, and striking juxtaposition of non-fiction content and vivid colors.
+Niblock also made a number of films and videos, including several in a series titled The Movement of People Working.
+The series was filmed primarily in rural environments in many countries and regions of the world (China, Brazil, Portugal, Lesotho, Puerto Rico, Hong Kong, the Arctic, Mexico, Hungary, the Adirondacks, Peru) between 1973 and 1991.
+The films look at everyday work, frequently agrarian or marine labor, and are notable for their stark realism, consistent use of long takes, limited camera movement, and striking juxtaposition of non-fiction content and vivid colors.
 These scenes of the movement of human manual labor are treated abstractly without explicit anthropological or sociological commentary.
-As in his music, Niblock counters the static surface of the work with an active, varied texture of rhythm and form achieved by the bodies in motion within the frame; this is what Niblock considers to be the ultimate subject matter of his films.
+As in his music, Niblock counters the static surface of the work with an active, varied texture of rhythm and form achieved by the bodies in motion within the frame; this is what Niblock considered to be the ultimate subject matter of his films.

+Niblock's music and performances have been staged at various art institutions, including the Kitchen, the Museum of Modern Art, the World Music Institute at Merkin Hall, and Carpenter Center for the Visual Arts.
+In early 2013, his diverse artistic career was the subject of a retrospective exhibition entitled Nothin’ but Working, curated by Mathieu Copeland and realised in partnership between Circuit (Contemporary Art Centre Lausanne) and Musée de l’Elysée, Lausanne.
+The retrospective toured in 2015 and 2016 as Phill Niblock, Working for a Title to Dům umění, Dům pánů z Kunštátu in Brno, Czech Republic.
+A catalogue devoted to Niblock's wide intermedia art, Phill Niblock, Nothing but working, written and edited by Mathieu Copeland was published in 2023 by Verlag der buchhandlung Walther und Franz Koenig.

+He taught at the College of Staten Island, a CUNY school, from 1971 to 1998.